top of page

 How FSM Helps with Central Sensitization:

-1. Reduces Neuroinflammation
+1. FSM Reduces Neuro-inflammation

 2. Resets the Thalamus and Brain Circuits